kuzudb/kuzudb.github.io/docs/cypher/query-clauses/match.md

 - Node/Rel table names in Kùzu are case sensitive.
 So you need to specify the labels of nodes/rels using the same letter cases you used in your node/rel table schema definitions.

-## MATCH a node with a label and return all its properties.
+## MATCH a Node With a Label and Return All Its Properties.
 Below query matches variable "a" to nodes with label User and returns "a", which is a shortcut in openCypher to return all properties of the node the variable "a" matches.